Effectiveness Monitoring Committee

 EMC News

-The next EMC meeting will be in person with optional virtual attendance for members of the public and is scheduled for Thursday, January 18th at 9:30 AM in Ukiah, CA: REGISTER HERE.
+The next EMC meeting will be in person in Santa Cruz (location TBD), comprising a morning business meeting and afternoon field tour, with optional virtual attendance for members of the public.
+Please join us on Wednesday, April 30th at 9:30 AM: REGISTER HERE.

 EMC Links